Steve Bartman incident: Incident

 Cubs manager Dusty Baker did not see the play as it happened, because the curvature of the Cubs dugout blocked his view.

+In the Marlins' dugout after the Bartman play, pitcher Mark Redman, who was scheduled to start Game 7 if the Marlins won, told his teammates "Let's make that guy famous."

 Everitt's ruling has been heavily scrutinized over the years.
-For example, the authors of Mad Ball: The Bartman Play argue that photographs show Bartman's arms extending into the playing field and that Castillo should have been called out due to fan interference.
+For example, the authors of Mad Ball: The Bartman Play argue that photographs show Bartman's arms extending into the playing field and that Castillo should have been called out because interference prevented a catch.

-On Fox, Thom Brennaman was commentating, saying "Again in the air, down the left field line.
+On Fox, commentator Thom Brennaman said "Again in the air, down the left field line.
 Alou... reaching into the stands... and couldn't get it and he's livid with a fan!"

 Aftermath

 For the Cubs and Marlins

 Following the incident, the Marlins scored eight runs: